nvlang/egal/README.md

 Color spaces like OkLCh and HCT aim to be perceptually uniform, and they can be incredibly useful if consistency of lightness across hues is important.
-However, it can be difficult to ensure consistency of chromacity (saturation) across hues.
-This is because not all hues can deliver the same chromacity at a given lightness.
+However, it can be difficult to ensure consistency of chromaticity (saturation) across hues.
+This is because not all hues can deliver the same chromaticity at a given lightness.

 For example, if you take the color <span style="background-color: #5627f8;